-This is a request for your participation in a research project involving assessment of new medical equipment.
-The project aims to investigate whether the newly developed ultrasound meter "RescueDoppler" can measure blood flow in the carotid artery during ongoing cardiopulmonary resuscitation (CPR) for patients experiencing cardiac arrest.
+This is a request to you as a relative to give consent on behalf of the patient to participation in a research project involving assessment of new medical equipment.
+The project aims to investigate whether the newly developed ultrasound probe "RescueDoppler" can measure blood flow in the carotid artery during ongoing cardiopulmonary resuscitation (CPR) for patients experiencing cardiac arrest.

 This is the first time RescueDoppler is being tested on patients.
-The ultrasound meter has received approval from the Norwegian Medicines Agency for clinical testing on cardiac arrest patients.
-You are invited to participate in the study because you recently experienced a cardiac arrest and received CPR from healthcare professionals at a hospital or ambulance service.
+The ultrasound probe system has received approval from the Norwegian Medicines Agency for clinical testing on cardiac arrest patients.
+The patient is invited to participate in the study because the patient recently experienced a cardiac arrest and received CPR from healthcare professionals at a hospital or an ambulance.
 During this event, measurements were taken using RescueDoppler.
-A band-aid-sized ultrasound meter was attached to your neck, automatically measuring pulse and blood circulation during CPR.
+A patch with the probe was attached to the patient's neck, that continuously measured the blood circulation in the carotid artery during CPR, blinded to the health personnel.

 The primary goal of the study is to investigate whether continuous monitoring of blood flow in the carotid artery using RescueDoppler is a sensitive method for measuring pulse.
 This could provide better diagnostic information and decision support regarding further treatment.
 The study is planned to last a little over a year.
-Depending on when you are included in the study, the data collected about you will be evaluated either against the functionality and user-friendliness of RescueDoppler for those performing CPR and/or to assess the medical information recorded by RescueDoppler during its use.
+Depending on when the patient is included in the study, the data collected will be evaluated either against the functionality and user-friendliness of RescueDoppler for those performing CPR and/or to assess the medical information recorded by RescueDoppler during its use.